spotify/docker-gc/README.md

 * Containers that exited more than an hour ago are removed.
 * Images that don't belong to any remaining container after that are removed.
+* Optionally, remove volumes that are not associated to any remaining container after removal (Available only for docker >= 1.9.0)

 Although docker normally prevents removal of images that are in use by containers, we take extra care to not remove any image tags (e.g., ubuntu:14.04,